PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 [optimizing 0x21e29d33b401 <JS Function (SharedFunctionInfo 0x363485de4f69)> - took 0.012, 0.072, 0.021 ms]
 ```

-This is an anononymous function: it is really hard to know where this is
+In this case an anonymous function is being marked for recompilation.
+It can be very difficult to know where this function is defined.
+Naming functions is highly important in profiling situations.
-defined. [`0x`][0x] use several techniques to reconstruct the line of
-code where that is defined, but we can only access that if that line happear
-in the flamegraph.
-We must remember to always name our functions.

 From time to time, we can also see a deoptimizatition happening: